Graphiques-Digitale/SSSEO/README.md

 ## 4. Short-term @TODO

-> Complete implementation of charset encoding (UTF-16)

 > PHPDoc the code :(

 > More help and links in the CMS interface, specifically linking to image documentation

-> Expand all social media types
+> Expand the social media types

 ---